aeris/gdpr/letter/en.md

 that
-individuals within your organization will be monitored to ensure that they do not deliberately or inadvertently disclose personal data outside your company, through e-mail, web-mail or instant messaging, or otherwise.
+individuals within your organization will be monitored to ensure that they do not deliberately or inadvertently disclose personal data outside your company, through email, web-mail or instant messaging, or otherwise.

         b.
-Have you had had any circumstances in which employees or contractors have been dismissed, and/or been charged under criminal laws for accessing my personal data inappropriately, or if you are unable to determine this, of any customers, in the past twelve months.
+Have you had had any circumstances in which employees or contractors have been dismissed, and/or been charged under criminal laws for accessing my personal data inappropriately, or if you are unable to determine this, the data of any of your customers, in the past twelve months.

         c.
 Please advise as to what training and awareness measures you have taken in order to ensure that employees and contractors are accessing and